Peter, Eun, and Kora were sitting in his bedroom, legs crossed, facing toward each other.

 “Exactly.”
 Kora nodded.
 “The less duality, the better.”

 Another nod.
 “Meditation, magic…in the end, it’s all the same.
-They’re both ways of piercing causality and merging your mind with the heart of existence.”
+They’re both ways of piercing causality—merging your mind with the heart of existence.”

 “ ‘The heart of existence?’ ” Peter asked.

-“Words can’t describe it, but all that good stuff they hint at in the books…” Kora shrugged.
+“Words can’t describe it, but all the good stuff ‘the books’ hint at…” (When she said “the books,” she made quote marks with her fingers) Kora shrugged.
 “Back on Elithia, we called it ‘the True.’
 As good a name as any, I suppose.”
-She shrugged again.

 “It’s perfect,” Eun assured her.

-“I liked it,” Peter said, looking at Kora.
-“But still—do you foresee a scenario where I have to use this stuff?
-I mean, I’m sure it’s good to know, but—”
+“I liked it,” Peter reiterated, looking at Kora.
+“But still—do you really think I’ll end up using it?
+I’m sure it’s good to know, but—”

-“In the end…” Eun said slowly, “in the end, we’re in a no-lose game.
-We can make things unpleasant, but we’ll return to the True no matter what.”
+“In the end…” Eun said slowly, “we’re in a no-lose game.
+We can make it unpleasant, but we’ll return to the True no matter what.”

 “Exactly,” Kora said.

-“So,” Peter said, clapping his hands and rubbing them together.
+“So,” Peter said, clapping his hands and rubbing them briskly together.
 “What’s next?
-More magic?”
+More visualization?”

-Kora smiled again.
-“We’re short on time, so I’ll have to give you a crash course.
-Let’s skip straight to the useful stuff.”
+Kora smiled.
+“We’re short on time, so we’ll skip to the good stuff.”